Abdoutheanalyst/abdous_portfolio/README.md

 ## 1. **Excel Dashboard: Coffee Shop Analysis**

 ### Overview:
 This project demonstrates the creation of an interactive Excel dashboard for a coffee shop.
-It utilizes advanced Excel functions such as **XLOOKUP** and **INDEX-MATCH** to provide a detailed analysis of sales data.
+It utilizes advanced Excel functions such as XLOOKUP and INDEX-MATCH to provide a detailed analysis of sales data.
 Key features include visualizations of:
 - Top 5 Customers
 - Sales by Country
 - Total Sales Over Time with a timeline slicer

 ### Key Functionality:
 - Filters: Roast type, size, and loyalty card status.
-- **Interactive Elements**: Allows detailed filtering to analyze sales trends, customer insights, and product performance.
+- Interactive Elements: Allows detailed filtering to analyze sales trends, customer insights, and product performance.

 ### Skills Used:
 - Advanced Excel formulas